xmtp/xmtp-web/packages/react-sdk/README.md

 };
 ```

-See the [XMTP-JS docs](https://github.com/xmtp/xmtp-js#list-existing-conversations) for more information.
+To learn more, see [List existing conversations](https://github.com/xmtp/xmtp-js#list-existing-conversations) in the `xmtp-js` SDK docs.

 ### Listen for new conversations

-The `useStreamConversations` hook listens for new conversations in real-time and call the passed callback when a new conversation is created.
+The `useStreamConversations` hook listens for new conversations in real-time and calls the passed callback when a new conversation is created.
 It also exposes an error state.

 **Type**